Menu

 Common Mistakes and How to Avoid Them

 Golf facilities create more lighting headaches than most outdoor applications because you're dealing with neighbor complaints, ball impacts, and huge coverage areas.
+LED lighting for sports venues like golf courses requires careful planning to avoid these pitfalls.

 • Mounting fixtures too low creates glare and reduces coverage.
 Install driving range lights at a minimum of 40 feet and putting green fixtures at least 25 feet high.